 Is Memberium running on the frontend?

 You can check if Memberium is running on frontend by checking the page source of the homepage of your site.
-Here’s a screenshot for this:
+Go to the homepage of the site

-If you’re unable to view this, then it means that Memberium is not running on the frontend and one reason for this is that IonCube loader is not installed or misconfigured.
+If you’re unable to view this, then it means that Memberium is not running on the frontend.

 Using a security plugin?